WordPress/hosting-handbook/tests.md

 Create [an issue on the test page](https://github.com/WordPress/phpunit-test-runner/issues/new) asking to include the bot in the results page as a *Test Reporter*, indicating the email account you used with that user.

 \[tip\]The avatar of this user must be your company's logo, and the name and URL must make clear which company it is.\[/tip\]

+\[info\]Someone in the hosting team will review the request and add a user for you, or request additional information.
+The team will reply as quickly as possible, but as this step is manual, please be patient.\[/info\]

 Once the user has been created in the system, you'll get an invitation to join via email.
 Then, you can log into make/hosting and create an Application Password in Users -> Your Profile.